HoltMansfield/test-carbon/src/components/app/mobile-side-menu/readMe.md

-This component merely wraps the actual SideMenu and includes a shadow on the right hand Side Clicking on the shadow will hide the menu
+This component merely wraps the SideMenu component and includes a shadow on the right hand Side Clicking on the shadow will hide the menu